neuro4ml/neuro4ml.github.io/Week_8/3-Sensing_and_applications.md

 ![](figures/sensingPicture3.gif)

 In addition to hugely reducing the amount of data transfer needed, it also has another nice effect.
 Instead of running at 60 frames per second we can run at the equivalent of thousands of frames per second with a much larger dynamic range.
-The bad side is that the algorithm design is much harder, as we’ve seen throughout this course.
+The bad side is that the algorithm design is much harder, as we've seen throughout this course.

 ## Application: image deblurring by Prophesée